System Design Space

 Pipeline reliability

-Highlights drift, skew, and rollback controls as core production ML risks.
+Highlights drift, train-serving skew, and safe rollback as core post-launch ML risks.

 Interview differentiation

-Provides language that clearly separates ML system design from generic backend design.
+Provides language that clearly separates ML system design from a generic backend case.

 Original